mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/3-sprites-variables-math.md

 - Concept: Set a `sprites:Sprite` variable to an image using the image editor
 - Link to Video

-The blocks needed to create sprites are found in the `sprites:Sprites` menu.
-The `variables:set my_sprite to` is the first block in this category that we will discuss.
-The following example shows the creation of a sprite with a blank image.
+The blocks needed to create sprites are found in the `sprites` menu.
+The `my_sprite = sprites.create()` is the first block in this category that we will discuss.
+The following example shows the creation of a sprite with a blank image:

 ```python
 my_sprite = sprites.create(img`